wesleybits/simple-blobs/README.md

 use this as an exercise to better understand how to to do 2 things:

 - HTTP service with minimal external dependencies (aside from Scala)
-- Modular decoupling -- to some extent
+- Module decoupling -- to some extent

 Currently Simple Globs is implemented in the following languages:
 - Scala2 with Akka and Circe
 - Golang with some UUID lib from Google

-All of these are intended to present the same interface.
+All of these are intended to present the same REST interface, which just exposes a super-simplified in-memory key/value storage with no mind paid for memory efficiency or persistance.

 ## What it does